scramjetorg/platform-docs/topics/README.md

 ## Topics Visibility

 The topics are created in a Space and can be accessible only within that Space.
 A Space is Scramjet environment which provides data isolation.
 By default, a user account has one Space and one Hub.
 A Hub is an engine which runs user programs (Sequences).
+When Hub is connected to
+Space all topics created on this Hub are also accessible on the Space and on all Hubs connected to this Space.
+This enables transferring data between your Instances even if they are running on different Hubs.

-A Space can be visible in the Platform Panel:
+A Space and a Hub can be visible in the Platform Panel:

 ![space](../images/si-space.png)